vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

 2. In the **How do you want to open this file?** dialog box, double-click **Visual Studio 2017**.

-3. Explain that this application simulates many concurrent users performing queries against temperature data, and calculates the query throughput in Resource Units per second (RU/s).
+3. Explain that this application simulates many concurrent users performing queries against temperature data, and calculates the query cost in Resource Units per second (RU/s).

 4. In Solution Explorer, double-click **ClientReader.cs**.